Go to product information

 • Print temperature 210 – 230 °C, bed 60 – 70 °C, fan 50 – 100% after the first layer, enclosure optional but useful for consistent layer bonding.

 Discover our high-crystallinity Canadian HTPLA filament, specially designed for functional parts that require heat resistance and durability.
-This advanced PLA offers the printability advantages of standard PLA while achieving a glass transition temperature of approximately 85 °C, and even better after controlled annealing.
-Designed and manufactured in Canada, it guarantees reliable quality, consistent performance, and quick availability for your critical projects.
+This advanced PLA offers the printability benefits of standard PLA while achieving a glass transition temperature of around 85 °C, and even better after controlled annealing.
+Designed and manufactured in Canada, it guarantees reliable quality, consistent performance, and fast availability for your critical projects.

 Why choose HTPLA?

-• High heat resistance — Tolerates temperatures up to 85 °C, and even more after annealing.
+• High thermal resistance — Withstands temperatures up to 85 °C, and even higher after annealing.

 • Improved rigidity and strength — Mechanically more stable than standard PLA.

-• Easy printing — Behaves like PLA on most FDM/FFF printers without an enclosure or specialized equipment.
+• Easy to print — Behaves like PLA on most FDM/FFF printers without an enclosure or specialized equipment.

-• Local manufacturing — Produced in Canada for reliable quality and quick availability.
+• Local manufacturing — Product made in Canada for reliable quality and fast availability.

-HTPLA printed parts can be annealed to unlock their full potential.
-Annealing increases crystallinity, enhancing heat resistance and dimensional stability.
+Printed parts in HTPLA can be annealed to unlock their full potential.
+Annealing increases crystallinity, improving heat resistance and dimensional stability.
 Follow these steps:

-• Place the printed part on a flat surface (or in water for uniform heating).
+• Place the printed piece on a flat surface (or in water for even heating).

 • Cool gradually to room temperature before handling.